mlangstrof/mlangstrof.github.io/content/en/wine/wine-certifications/index.md

 - Académie du Vin is taught at the Hotelfachschule near Bahnhof Enge in Zürich while the Zurich Wine Academy is located near Stauffacher.
 While both locations are quite central, the Zurich Wine Academy offices are better equipped, having maps (a lot of them even three dimensional/topographic) from all the big wine regions, which really helps with the visualization, as well as many different soil samples.
 - If you pass a course with the Zurich Wine Academy, you are (if you want) added to their alumni community and regularly invited to additional events

-For WSET level 4, there is currently no school in Switzerland which offers this program, so currently you have only the following options:
+For WSET level 4, since there is currently no school in Switzerland which offers this program, here are some alternative options:
 - Weinakademiker through [Weinakademie Österreich](https://www.weinakademie.at/wakdiploma.php) - similar to WSET level 4 (previously when you received the title of Weinakademiker, you would also get WSET level 4 but it seems the program has split from WSET since a few years and went its own way)
 - WSET level 4 through [WiSP](https://wisp-campus.com/wine-qualifications/wset-4/?lang=en) in France (Paris/Bourdeaux)